Towards Interactive Reinforcement Learning with Intrinsic Feedback: Background

 \subsection{Reinforcement Learning}

-Reinforcement learning (RL) is a sub-field of machine learning interested in exploring how an agent can learn to act in an environment.
-Classical learning in RL entails having an agent discover mappings of actions to observations through the maximization of a numerical reinforcement signal \citep{sutton_rl_2018}.
-Given the agent's current observation or state, the agent must decide what action to take (\appendixreffig{fig:rl_formulation}{sec:appendix_rl}).
-After enacting the chosen action, the environment updates to a new state where a positive or negative reward is elicited.
-The agent learns optimal behaviors (i.e., state-to-action mappings) by maximizing the total amount of reward it receives.
-This means the goal or desired behavior is implicitly communicated via the elicited reward.

-When the RL environment is fully observable, it can be formalized as a Markov decision process (MDP).
-For the sake of providing an overview, we'll describe RL in relation to fully observable environments only.
-The variables required for formulating a MDP are given by the tuple $(\mathcal{S}, \mathcal{A}, r, p, \gamma)$.
-Following the notation of \citet{sutton_rl_2018}, we denote the set of all possible states (i.e., observations), action, and rewards are denoted as $\mathcal{S}$, $\mathcal{A}$, and $\mathcal{R}$.
+Reinforcement learning (RL) explores how agents ought to make a sequence of decisions by discovering a mapping of actions to observations through the maximization of a numerical reinforcement signal \citep{sutton_rl_2018} as depicted in \figref{fig:rl_formulation}.
+RL can be formalized as a Markov decision process (MDP), given by the tuple $(\mathcal{S}, \mathcal{A}, r, p, \gamma)$.
+We denote the set of all possible states (i.e., observations), actions, and rewards as $\mathcal{S}$, $\mathcal{A}$, and $\mathcal{R}$.
 Discrete time steps are used to divide states from one another where at each time step $t$, the agent perceives state $S_t \in \mathcal{S}$, takes an action $A_t \in \mathcal{A}(s)$ and then receives a real-valued reward $R_{t+1} \in \mathcal{R}$.
-When time $t$ is not specified, $s$ denotes a state, $a$ denotes a action, $s'$ denotes the next state and $r$ denotes the reward received.
+When time $t$ is not specified, $s$ denotes a state, $a$ denotes an action, $s'$ denotes the next state and $r$ denotes the reward received.
 Furthermore, The reward function $r: \mathcal{S} \times \mathcal{A} \times \mathcal{S} \rightarrow \mathbb{R}$ is denoted as $r(s, a)$.
-The transition function $p: \mathcal{S} \times \mathcal{A} \times \mathcal{S} \rightarrow \mathbb{R}$ is denoted as $p(S_{t+1} = s', R_{t+1} = r | S_t = s, A_t = a)$ and articulated as the probability of transitioning to the next state $S_{t_+1}$ and receiving the reward $R_{t+1}$ given the current state $S_t$ and action $A_t$.
+The transition function $p: \mathcal{S} \times \mathcal{A} \times \mathcal{S} \rightarrow \mathbb{R}$ is denoted as $p(S_{t+1} = s' | S_t = s, A_t = a)$ and articulated as the probability of transitioning to the next state $S_{t_+1}$ given the current state $S_t$ and action $A_t$.
 The transition function is used to model the environment's dynamics (i.e., the probability of transitioning to another state).
 Algorithms can either attempt to model these dynamics (i.e., model-based) or completely forgo them (i.e., model-free).
 Finally, the discount factor $\gamma \in [0, 1]$ is used to determine how the agent values future reward.

-Given the formal definition of a MDP, agent learning can be defined as maximizing total discounted return $G_t$ from the current time step:
+Given the formal definition of an MDP, the agent's goal is to maximize the total discounted return $G_t$ from the current time step $t$: